-According to the Destination of Leavers from Higher Education survey, 94% of our graduates end up in work or further study within six months of finishing their degree, and 87% were in a graduate-level position.
+According to the Destination of Leavers from Higher Education survey, more than 90% of our graduates were in work or further study within just six months of finishing their degree, and 87% were in a graduate-level position.
 Students leave their chemistry degrees equipped to meet the challenges of scientific and industrial innovation.
 Many go on to work at major companies like Unilever, GlaxoSmithKline and BP.
 Others work at world-class universities as inspirational lecturers and academic researchers.

 Some apply their problem-solving, analysis and project management skills outside science, with successful careers in business, finance, publishing and IT.
 We help all of our students develop skills to meet the latest demands of science, commerce and society at large.